-There are some commands that are just not there, but the information can be found using other means.
+There are some commands that are just not there or without as many options.
+The information can be found using other means.
 In many cases, the sysinfo scripts we have shows how to do it, and we have created links below.
 In other cases, we have linked to other resources.

 |Linux Command||Description||Link to script|